 Scribd began as a publishing platform in 2007 when it began with the aim to allow anyone, anywhere, to share their ideas with the world online.
 Six years later in 2013, Scribd created their first subscription service to allow readers monthly access to all their books at one simple flat rate.
 Then they began incorporating audio books, sheet music, magazines, and newspaper articles, adding to their collection of offerings and increasing their range.

 At their current place, Scribd has over 700,000 monthly subscribers who have spent over 150 million hours reading through the app.
 Their founder has been listed in many lists of young accomplished entrepreneurs, including Forbes’ 30 Under 30, Inc’s 35 Under 35 and TIME’s Tech Pioneers, just to name a few.

 It’s a stereotype that millennials like to disrupt things.
 They don’t go with the flow – they find a better flow.
-Scribd is a great example of this notion in action.
+Scribd is an attempt to disrupt the ebook and audiobook industry

-This new player is absolutely disrupting the digital reading space, with over 1 million titles offered to subscribers and an almost unbeatable price.
+This new player is trying to disrupt the digital reading space, with over 1 million titles offered to subscribers and admittedly a great price.